AMS777/npm-package-dependencies/README.md

 # NPM Package Dependencies

-This application takes the name of an NPM package and lists its dependencies.
+This application takes the name of an [NPM package](https://www.npmjs.com/) and lists its dependencies recursively.

+It caches the NPM packages with [React Query](https://react-query.tanstack.com/).

+It's developed with TDD/BDD with [Cypress](https://www.cypress.io/).

 ## Install